iaifi/iaifi.github.io/phd-summer-school.md

 ### Summer School Registration
-**Registration for the Summer School is [now open](https://forms.gle/bB4K1GM6KywnFC2Q7)**.
-Space may be limited, so a brief application is required.
-The deadline to register is **Friday, April 22, 2022** and you will be notified of your registration status by May 2, 2022.
-Limited funding support may be available as needed.
+**Registration for the Summer School is now closed**.
+You you will be notified of your registration status by May 2, 2022.

 ### Schedule
 Details of the schedule for the Summer School will be released in Spring 2022.
 The schedule will include lectures, tutorials, poster sessions, a hackathon, and networking events.